gmph/gmph.github.io/_posts/2015-08-09-mentalhealth.md

 In this meeting, my doctor did everything he could to help me and discussed both the issues I was having and the psychology related to them in good detail.
 However, one of the main things I took away from our discussions was that the system he was working in was not adequately set up to provide help to people with common mental health conditions of a similar level to mine.

-Because of this experience with the doctor, I have realised that it is very likely not just me who is affected by the availability of help for, and attitude towards, metal health conditions.
+This unfortunate story aside, there is lots of help available.
+While taking the first steps to get help is the most difficult, it is also the most important thing you can do to help yourself.
+There are people far more experienced than me in the process of seeking help, getting treatment and recovering from mental health disorders,

 <h2 id="advice">4.
-Help and Advice for You</h2>
+Help, Advice and What You Can Do</h2>

-_TODO: Advice and Help_
+TODO: _Advice and Help_

 ## Article Notes and Plan